Francis S. Hesseltine: Early life

 Francis Hesseltine was born in Bangor, Maine, in 1833 and educated at Colby College in Waterville.
 While a student at Colby, he was the first citizen of Waterville to volunteer to serve in the Union Army.
 The sophomore student was elected captain of a company in the 3rd Maine Volunteer Infantry Regiment, a unit made up almost entirely of college students.
 Had the war not intervened, Hesseltine would have graduated from Colby in June 1863.

 Civil War service

 By February 1862 Hesseltine was a lieutenant colonel in the Thirteenth Maine Regiment.
-The regiment was sent to Ship Island, Mississippi, where he was given command of Fort Jackson and Fort St. Phillip, which were located 70 miles south of New Orleans, and protected the approaches to the city.
+The regiment was sent to Ship Island, Mississippi, where he was given command of Fort Jackson and Fort St. Philip, which were located 70 miles south of New Orleans, and protected the approaches to the city.

 In October 1863 concerns about Mexico possibly entering the war allied with the Confederacy caused the Thirteenth Maine to be shipped to Brownsville, Texas, at the mouth of the Rio Grande River.